Intersection improvements at Canterbury Road and New Canterbury Road, Dulwich Hill and Hurlstone Park

 We have included a map to show the location of the work:

 Community consultation has now closed for the proposal and a community notification has been distributed to local residents and key stakeholders.
 A community consultation report is also available summarising our responses to feedback received including key matters raised.

 What happens next?

-Construction is expected to start in early 2018.
 We will be working up to five nights a week for six months to complete the work as quickly as possible and to minimise disruption to residents and road users.